 “The response to the hats was tremendous,” she said.

 The Gem City Shine benefit concert raised nearly $70,000 alone, according to the Dayton Foundation.

 According to the foundation, committee of 16 volunteers from outside the organization was formed to oversee the fund and is now getting ready to release its proposal for how to distribute the donations.

 A co-chair of the committee has previously said the group has consulted with other foundations that have experience with similar funds.

 “It just seems like everything is very transparent, which I think is great just because there’s so many people that have been working, whether they’re making shirts or hats or just having different events,” Ruffolo said.

 The proposal will be released one week before two public meetings at Sinclair Community College on September 16.
 The first meeting runs from 10 a.m. to 11:30 a.m., and the second meeting will be held from 6 p.m. to 7:30 p.m., the Dayton Foundation has announced.

 Community members will have an opportunity to give input on how the donations should be distributed, according to organizers.

 “Money isn’t going to fix anything that happened, but it’s nice to see that there are people in the area that really do care,” Ruffolo said.

-A spokesperson for the Dayton Foundation told 2 NEWS no one from the organization was available for an interview Sunday, but she said officials will speak with reporters Monday morning.Grab the FREE WDTN News App for iPhone or Android.
+A spokesperson for the Dayton Foundation told 2 NEWS no one from the organization was available for an interview Sunday, but she said officials will speak with reporters Monday morning.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.